Weeks-UNC/RNAvigate_figures/README.md

 - [figure 4](https://htmlpreview.github.io/?https://github.com/Weeks-UNC/RNAvigate_figures/blob/main/static_notebooks/figure_4.html)
 - [figure 5](https://htmlpreview.github.io/?https://github.com/Weeks-UNC/RNAvigate_figures/blob/main/static_notebooks/figure_5.html)

 They can also be viewed interactively without installing or downloading anything.
 To do this click on the link below and wait for Jupyter Lab to launch in your browser.

 - [link](https://mybinder.org/v2/gh/Weeks-UNC/RNAvigate_figures/HEAD)

+Once Jupyter Lab is running, use the left panel to open the notebooks.
+Notebook files are located at:

+- interactive_notebooks/
+  - figure_1/figure_1.ipynb
+  - figure_2/figure_2.ipynb
+  - figure_3/figure_3.ipynb
+  - figure_4/figure_4.ipynb
+  - figure_5/figure_5.ipynb

+Hit the double-play button in the top ribbon (restart and run all cells) to run the python code contained in the notebook.
+Figures will dissapear and be redrawn.